slarkvan/synciwse-docs/docs/README.md

 ## What is Syncwise?

-Syncwise aggregates bookmarks from various sources including Twitter, Instagram, Facebook, YouTube, and more into a single, easily accessible location.
+Syncwise aggregates bookmarks from various sources including Twitter, Facebook, YouTube, and more into a single, easily accessible location.
 This not only simplifies the management of digital content but also enhances the user's ability to retrieve and utilize this information.

 ## Key Features